Yogesh-K-Matkar/react_concept_react_app/README.md

          }
            }

-           const [state,dispatch]=useReducer(reducer,0)
+           const [state,dispatch]=useReducer(reducer,initState)

-          --> dispatch function with type object, which internally calls the reducer function and sets the  type parameter to the action parameter based on which
+          --> dispatch function with type object, which internally calls the reducer function and sets the     type parameter to the action parameter based on which.

-              For different actions, can perform different logic and return a new state value
+              For different actions, can perform different logic and return a new state value of structure as of initState

     B. Logical:-
     a. useEffect:- Secondary logic is performed based on changes that occur in dependencies, such as StateVariable value change.